adielBm/math-archive/Linear Algebra/Matrices.md

 - $\text{diag}{(a_{1},\dots ,a_{n})}\text{ is invertible}\iff a_{1},\dots,a_{n}\neq 0$. in such case $\text{diag}{(a_{1},\dots ,a_{n})^{-1}}=\text{diag}{(a_{1}^{-1},\dots ,a_{n}^{-1})}$
 - A diagonal matrix is symmetric.
 - $\det(\text{diag}{(a_{1},\dots ,a_{n})})=a_{1}\cdots a_{n}$
+- the rank of a diagonal matrix is simply the number of nonzero entries (the eigenvalues)

 ## Diagonalizable